Robin Hunter-Clarke: Political career

 In June 2018 Hunter-Clarke was dismissed as the group's Chief of Staff in the National Assembly for Wales after Caroline Jones AM ousted Hamilton as the Leader of the UKIP Group.
 Hunter-Clarke consequently took Jones and the UKIP Assembly Members to an employment tribunal.
 At a preliminary hearing on 28 February 2019 the Assembly Commission, Michelle Brown AM and Caroline Jones AM failed in their applications to be removed as respondents in the case.
 The case continued, and a three-day preliminary hearing was listed to be heard in June 2019.

 On 3, 4, and 5 June 2019 a three-day hearing took place in Pontypridd to determine who in fact employed Hunter-Clarke, as still no-one admitted to being his boss.
 On 4 June it was suggested that Hunter-Clarke had indeed not been dismissed and therefore was entitled to a year's back pay.
 Following the evidence heard Hunter-Clarke withdrew his claims against the National Assembly for Wales, Caroline Jones and the UKIP Group.
 This left Neil Hamilton as the sole respondent in the case.
 Hunter-Clarke's representative subsequently outlined that it was now clear 'Mr Hamilton was trying to make a political point at Mr Hunter-Clarke's expense'.

 On 19 June 2019, Judge Moore ruled that Neil Hamilton was Hunter-Clarke's employer for the purposes of s230 of the Employment Rights Act 1996.

 Hunter-Clarke stood as a candidate for the Abolish the Welsh Assembly Party at the 2021 Senedd election, receiving 660 votes in Ogmore.
 He also stood as a candidate on the South Wales West list, though the party polled just 3.8% of all votes cast.

 Hunter-Clarke unsuccessfully contested the Dereham Withburga ward in the 2023 Breckland District Council election, receiving 305 votes; his affiliation was described as "Local Conservatives".

 On 3 May 2024 Hunter-Clarke was elected as a Conservative councillor for the Hermitage Ward in a by-election for Breckland District Council, receiving 313 votes.

 On 10 January 2025, Hunter-Clarke joined Reform UK during the party's 2025 South East England Conference.

+On 7 May 2026, Hunter-Clarke was elected as a Reform UK councillor for the Dereham South Division for Norfolk County Council, receiving 1393 votes and 42% of the vote.